 Career Interest: Dr. Maughan plans to pursue a leadership career in academic emergency medicine and conduct research on the safety, efficiency, and value of emergency care.
 His long-term career interests focus on state and federal health policy advocacy, public service, and translating policy research into improved public health.

 Research Interest: Emergency medicine comparative effectiveness, cost transparency, physician risk tolerance, variation and appropriate use of diagnostic testing, measuring the value of emergency care services.

 Pooja Mehta, M.D.
 (VA Scholar) University of Pennsylvania

 Pooja Mehta, M.D. is an obstetrician/gynecologist who grew up in the United Kingdom, India, and New York.
 She received her undergraduate degree in History and Sociology from Columbia University.
-She obtained her medical degree from Mount Sinai School of Medicine after completing a Doris Duke International Clinical Research Fellowship in Durban, South Africa.
-She completed her residency training at Boston University/Boston Medical Center where she experienced first-hand the effects of health care reform on provision of health care services in a safety-net setting.
+She obtained her medical degree from Mount Sinai School of Medicine through the Humanities and Medicine Program, after completing a Doris Duke International Clinical Research Fellowship in Durban, South Africa.
+She completed her residency training at Boston University/Boston Medical Center.

-Career Interest: Dr. Mehta hopes to work in an underserved setting that allows her to combine her love for clinical obstetrics and gynecology, medical education, and her passion for research as a vehicle for advocacy and reproductive justice.
+Career Interest: Dr. Mehta hopes to work in an underserved setting that allows her to provide a full spectrum of reproductive health care, teach trainees, and pursue her passion for community-engaged research as a vehicle for advocacy and reproductive justice locally and globally.